CRISPR gene editing: Controlled genome editing

 Methods to control genome editing with small molecules include an allosteric Cas9, with no detectable background editing, that will activate binding and cleavage upon the addition of 4-hydroxytamoxifen (4-HT), 4-HT responsive intein-linked Cas9, or a Cas9 that is 4-HT responsive when fused to four ERT2 domains.
 Intein-inducible split-Cas9 allows dimerization of Cas9 fragments and rapamycin-inducible split-Cas9 system developed by fusing two constructs of split-Cas9 with FRB and FKBP fragments.
 Other studies have been able to induce transcription of Cas9 with a small molecule, doxycycline.
-Small molecules can also be used to improve homology directed repair, often by inhibiting the non-homologous end joining pathway.
+Small molecules can also be used to improve homology directed repair, often by inhibiting the non-homologous end joining pathway and/or the theta-mediated end-joining pathway.
 A system with the Cpf1 effector protein was created that is induced by small molecules VE-822 and AZD-7762.
 These systems allow conditional control of CRISPR activity for improved precision, efficiency, and spatiotemporal control.
 Spatiotemporal control is a form of removing off-target effects—only certain cells or parts of the organism may need to be modified, and thus light or small molecules can be used as a way to conduct this.
 Efficiency of the CRISPR-Cas9 system is also greatly increased by proper delivery of the DNA instructions for creating the proteins and necessary reagents.

 CRISPR also utilizes single base-pair editing proteins to create specific edits at one or two bases in the target sequence.
 CRISPR/Cas9 was fused with specific enzymes that initially could only change C to T and G to A mutations and their reverse.
 This was accomplished eventually without requiring any DNA cleavage.
 With the fusion of another enzyme, the base editing CRISPR-Cas9 system can also edit C to G and its reverse.